Brave Animated Series: Music

-WeiFan Chang, who also composed the soundtrack from games like Detention and the single RE:IGNITE, was hired to compose the score fo the series, for the soundtrack, Chang take some inspiration of the sounds of some 80's and 90's videogame consoles, alongside the sound design of a Gameboy (more specifically the Game Boy Advance), additionally, the main theme "The Demon King and the Brave." was composed by Mayday's singer Ashin as the music coordinator in association with the Taiwanese band LION.
+WeiFan Chang, who also composed the soundtrack from games like Detention and the single RE:IGNITE, was hired to compose the score for the series, for the soundtrack, Chang take some inspiration of the sounds of some 80's and 90's videogame consoles, alongside the sound design of a Gameboy (more specifically the Game Boy Advance), additionally, the main theme "The Demon King and the Brave." was composed by Mayday's singer Ashin as the music coordinator in association with the Taiwanese band LION.
 Also the score include songs like "An adventure that cannot be reborn" by Amazing Show, "World Records" by Wonfu, "Love Method" by Gugu Lu Siwei and Wei Jiaying and "Better Place" by EggPlantEgg.
+In Season 2, there where included songs like "Legend of the Shared Dish" by A拔 Alex, "Bad Boy" by A-Mei, "Free" by Chang Chen Yue, "Love in a Shared Dream" by Chen Pinling and "Take it Slow" by The Dinosaur Skin (featuring Crispy).

 On March 25, 2025, The official account announced that Amazing Show will collab with them for the new season main theme, that will be released in the 2025 Megaport Music Festival from March 29 to March 30, 2025.
+The theme song being "Tales" for the opening credits and "Esemble" for the ending credits.